Stakeholder mapping

 How to map stakeholders

-The stakeholder mapping matrix.
+The diagram shows the stakeholder mapping matrix.
 A four quadrant graph with “impact” on the y-axis and influence or interest on the x-axis.
 The top of the scale for each axis is labelled “high”, and the bottom is labelled “low”.
 The top left quadrant is “consult with”, the top right is “manage closely”, the bottom right is “keep satisfied” and the bottom left is “keep informed”.

 You will assign scores to stakeholders based on two categories:

-What we mean by influence, interest and impact
+What we mean by power and interest

 Interest